 Indoor tanning lotions typically have extra moisturizes so the skin can take the tan well.
 These lotions also prevent patchy dry areas and encourage an even, balanced glow.

-Most lotions also contain bronzers or self-tanning chemicals.
+Most lotions also contain bronzers and self-tanning chemicals.
 These chemicals, typically involving DHA, react with your skin to darken it, regardless of light exposure.
-They will instantly give you tanned skin while you work your way through your sessions, and are a significant booster to your tanning efficiency.
+They will quickly give you tanned skin while you work your way through your sessions, and are a significant booster to your tanning efficiency.

 To maximize your tanning, you definitely want to use a bronzing lotion.

 Choose an appropriate tanning bed

 Tanning beds have been around for decades and with the advancement in technology, some tanning beds are designed to tan faster.

 If you can, choose a tanning bed that provides the full spectrum of both UVA and UVB radiation, you may want to choose that one.
 It will most similarly mimic the light of the sun, more so than typical tanning beds.
 You may get some of the benefits of tanning outdoors through one of these full-spectrum tanning beds.

 You’re taking a risk by tanning in any tanning bed.
 But you might as well try to mimic nature as closely as possible.